agentm/project-m36/docs/commits_in_constant_time.markdown

 Would it be possible to apply transaction-based laziness to an SQL-based RDBMS?
 Certainly, with sufficient shoe-horning, it could work, but SQL includes a few malfeatures which would make it difficult, if not impossible:

-  * non-idempotent server-side functions prevent laziness because of side effects- PostgreSQL can mark functions as idempotent, but does not validate or enforce the idempotence, Project:M36, via Safe Haskell, can validate pure functions
+  * Non-idempotent server-side functions prevent laziness because of side effects.
+PostgreSQL can mark functions as idempotent, but does not validate or enforce the idempotence, Project:M36, via Safe Haskell, can validate pure functions.
-  * the lack of "time travel", the ability to query database state in the past prevents reliance on previous states- if a new state relies on an older state, it must be referenceable
+  * The lack of "time travel", the ability to query database state in the past prevents reliance on previous states, prevents direct referencing of previous database states on which the state differences can be built.
-  * tightly-coupled table-to-storage management prevents alternative data models- indexing and constraint checking need to be statically verifiable and deferrable
+  * Tightly-coupled table-to-storage management prevents alternative data models.
+Indexing and constraint checking need to be statically verifiable and deferrable.

-These hurdles are not insurmountable, just perhaps not a good fit for SQL databasese with a lot of historical and implementation baggage.
+These hurdles are not insurmountable, just perhaps not a good fit for SQL databases with a lot of historical and implementation baggage.

+## Benchmarks

+Forthcoming.

 ## Conclusion

 Transactional time-to-commit is critical in ensuring that business decisions can make it to non-volatile storage as quickly as possible.
-By introducing Haskell-like lazy evaluation to update expressions and serializing the resultant thunk, commits can be serialized in constant time, disregarding the number of tuples modified in the expression.
+By introducing Haskell-like, lazy evaluation to update expressions and serializing the resultant thunk, commits can be serialized in constant time, disregarding the number of tuples modified in the expression.

 This serialization strategy turns modern RDBMS architecture on its head since the table/relation-to-file mapping is broken, resulting in true data independence.
 Any on-disk representation of a relation at a specific transaction state therefore merely becomes a cached and purgeable entity, drastically shrinking on-disk cacheing requirements while expanding the scope in which said strategies can operate.
 Hopefully, a truly data independent architecture will result in new optimization discoveries.